Joe Giella: Early life and career

-Born on June 27, 1928, Giella grew up in the Astoria neighborhood of Queens, and attended the School of Industrial Art in Manhattan.
+Born on June 27, 1928, in New York City, Giella grew up in the Astoria neighborhood of Queens, and attended the School of Industrial Art in Manhattan.
 He also studied at the Art Students League in Manhattan, alongside future comics professionals Mike Sekowsky and Joe Kubert, and took commercial art courses at Hunter College.
 He began working in art at 17, he said in a 2002 interview, explaining that "when your parents are struggling to keep the house going, the first son in the family, especially in an Italian family, had to go to work."
 He described his first professional job as the humor feature "Captain Codfish", which the interviewer described as "a less-eccentric 1940s ancestor of SpongeBob SquarePants".
 A standard reference, the Grand Comics Database, lists one "Captain Codfish" feature, running six pages with the art signed by Giella, in Hillman Periodicals' Punch and Judy Comics #11 (cover-dated June 1946).